IcePuff44/DSAI-Google-Stocks-Prediction/README.md

 In this section, we will delve deeper into the dataset and find which and how some variables would affect the seasonality and trend.

-**Exploration of the Google Stocks from Yahoo:**
-DataFrame Name: SP
-   1.

-**Exploration of Reuter Headlines:**
+**Exploration of both Google Stocks and Reuter Headlines:**
    DataFrame Name: sp_copy
-   1. Caculate Subjectivity, Polarity for each headline
-   2. Using Sentiment Intensity Analyzer, we were able to get the Positive, Negative, Neutral, Compound values for each headline

-**Exploration of both Google Stocks and Reuter Headlines:**
-DataFrame Name: df_merge
    1. Analyzed the relationship between the Subjectivity, Positive, Negative, Compound, and Polarity with Adjective Close and Detrended Adjective Close:
    a.
 Subjectivity has the strongest relationship with Detrended Adjective Close
    b.
 Positive has the strongest relationship with Adjective Close

-   Therefore, we'll be using the variables: Compound for Machine Learning
+Therefore, we'll be using the variables: Subjectivity for Machine Learning
+#
 ### 4. Machine Learning
 In this section, we have experimented with 7 machine learning algorithms to test which algorithm best fits our purposes.